 Utilities and other homeownership expenses

 Utilities are another considerable expense for those who opt to remain in their existing home.
-The monthly cost for your home’s power alone can easily go into the triple-digits in the winter and summer, especially if you live in an older home that is not well-insulated.
+The monthly cost for your home’s power can easily go into the triple-digits in the winter and summer, especially if you live in an older home that is not well-insulated.
 Add to that the cost of water, phone, cable, internet, and other utilities, and the costs can add up quickly.

 Homeowner’s insurance, HOA dues, and property taxes also can be quite expensive for homeowners, especially in high-tax states.
 And of course, for some, there may be a mortgage payment or rent.